In the Name of the People (TV series)

-In the Name of the People (人民的名义 (Rénmín de míngyì)) is a 2017 Chinese TV drama series based on the web novel of the same name by Zhou Meisen.
+In the Name of the People (人民的名义 (Rénmín de míngyì)) is a 2017 Chinese television drama series based on the web novel by Zhou Meisen.
 Its plot revolves around a prosecutor's efforts to unearth corruption in a present-day fictional Chinese city.
-It has drawn large audiences in China, where its release coincides with General Secretary Xi Jinping's leadership's anti-corruption campaign.
+It drew large audiences in China, where its release coincided with Xi Jinping's anti-corruption campaign.
 It is the first broadcast political drama featuring high-level government corruption in China since 2004.

-The production received significant government funding from the Supreme People's Procuratorate, the highest agency responsible for both investigation and prosecution in the People's Republic of China.
+The production received significant government funding from the Supreme People's Procuratorate, the highest agency responsible for both investigation and prosecution in China.
 The intervention from censors was much lighter due to the support of the authorities.
 The series is considered by some western observers as the Chinese version of House of Cards.

 The program's stars include Lu Yi as detective Hou Liangping, Xu Yajun as his antagonist Qi Tongwei, and Zhang Fengyi as Sha Ruijin, the provincial Party Committee Secretary.
-The series is based on a book by author Zhou Meisen, and was adapted for television by Zhou and his wife Sun Xinyue.
+Zhou Meisen and his wife Sun Xinyue adapted Zhou's book for television.
 It was primarily filmed in Nanjing, the capital of Jiangsu province.

 Synopsis

-In the Name of the People chronicles the internal power struggle of the Chinese Communist Party in the fictional city of Jingzhou, Handong province, featuring stories about Chinese politics that are often talked about but never seen on mainstream television.
+In the Name of the People chronicles the internal power struggle of the Chinese Communist Party in the fictional city of Jingzhou, Handong province.
+The series depicts fictional communist party disciplinary investigators seeking to bring corrupt senior cadre to justice.